rishiraj-tf/Roo-Code-Docs/docs/basic-usage/how-tools-work.md

 ---
-title: How Tools Work in Roo Code - Understanding AI Actions
 description: Learn how Roo Code uses tools to interact with your system.
 Understand file operations, command execution, browser control, and the approval workflow.
 keywords:
   - Roo Code tools